Computer-Science-Research-MU/Postgraduate/PG_Handbook.md

 ### Computer Science Research Postgraduate Workshop:

-Each year the department will hold a Computer Science Research Postgraduate Workshop; typically at the end academic year.
+Each year the department will hold a Computer Science Research Postgraduate Workshop; typically at the end academic year (?June).
 The aim of the workshop is to provide a forum for research postgraduates to present their ongoing research activities, and to promote interaction between research postgraduates and the wider department.

-The format of the workshop will be for all research postgraduate students in their 2nd or later year to give a 20 min presentation on their research.
+The format of the workshop will be for all research postgraduate students  to give a 20 min presentation on their research.
 Each seminar should be on a topic relevant to the student’s research and might include a review of related work by others, an overview of the student’s progress to date, or a snapshot of their latest work.
 In all cases, the content of the student’s seminar should be discussed in advance with their supervisor, who will be able to advise them on the most suitable content, focus and approach.

 Students that are in their first year of study are not obliged to present at the workshop but are very welcome (and encouraged) to do so if they wish.
 For example presentations surveying their area of research and a summary of their proposed thesis would be very welcome.

 The annual workshop provides an important element in the department assessment of the progress of research students.
 As such participation in the workshop is mandatory.
 However, in circumstances where it is not possible to attend e.g. due to a student being registered part-time, or located off-campus, students may arrange with the department to give a seminar separate from the workshop.

+Additionally, a poster presentation by  CS research students is organised as part of [MU research week ](https://www.maynoothuniversity.ie/research-week) (~October).

 ## 4 Departmental policy on Progress Evaluation, including course requirements if applicable